Scylla: Translating an Applicative Subset of C to Safe Rust: Generating Safe Rust Code

+A consequence of this design choice is that our translation must be type-directed, in order to insert coercions between arrays and slice borrows (since the former do not decay automatically in Rust); and to reconcile between those two and instances of \li+Box<T>+ introduced by either the user or our heuristics.
+We omit the full syntax of Rust, for brevity, and instead focus on the salient parts of our translation in \fref{expressions}.

-Our translation is therefore type-directed, which allows inserting coercions on demand.
-Our rules have the form $\Gamma \vdash e \triangleleft T \rightsquigarrow E \dashv \Gamma'$, representing that in Rust typing environment $\Gamma$, the translation of \minic expression $e$ with expected \emph{Rust} type $T$ yields the Rust expression $E$ and an updated Rust typing environment $\Gamma'$.
-We extend $\rightsquigarrow$ to statements and lists of statements.
+Our rules have the form $\Gamma \vdash e \triangleleft T \rightsquigarrow E \dashv \Gamma'$, meaning that in Rust typing environment $\Gamma$, the translation of \minic expression $e$ with expected \emph{Rust} type $T$ yields Rust expression $E$ and an updated Rust typing environment $\Gamma'$.
+The output environment serves to invalidate variables that should no longer be used (we explain below).
+We use $t \hookrightarrow T$ to translate types from \minic to Rust.

-We present our translation rules in Figure~\ref{fig:expressions}.
-To reconcile lists of statements (in C) and expressions everywhere (in Rust), we match on the head of a list of statements in C. For instance, \Rule{E-Stack} matches a stack allocation as the first statement, followed by subsequent statements $\vec{st}$.

-\paragraph{Translating Array Allocations.} C allows allocating arrays either on the stack or on the heap.
-For stack arrays, we assume the size is known at compile-time (we support, but do not present here, VLAs).
-Stack-allocated arrays enjoy various bits of array initialization syntax in C, such as \mintinline{c}{t x[N] = {...}}.
-Heap-allocated arrays are created with calls to \mintinline{c}{malloc}, which takes a size in bytes.

-Rule \Rule{E-Stack} thus translates a stack allocation named $x$, of $N$ elements of type $t$, each initialized with $e_i$, \emph{followed} by more statements $\vec{st}$.
-The whole list of statements is expected to have Rust type $T'$.
-We first translate the type of array elements \mintinline{c}{t} to its Rust counterpart $T$.
-We then rely on the newly translated type \li{T} to translate each of the initial array elements $e_i$ to its Rust equivalent $E_i$, generating a series of environments $\Gamma_i$, ending with $\Gamma_N$.
-Finally, the continuation $\vec{st}$ is translated in $\Gamma_N$ extended with a binding for $x$ at Rust array type $[T; N]$.
-The final result is a Rust let-expression; we reiterate that Rust is an expression language, meaning that C statements (e.g., $t\ x[N] = \{\vec e\}$), C expressions (e.g., $e_i$) and C lists of statements (e.g., $\vec{st}$) all translate to Rust expressions.

-Rule \Rule{E-Heap} operates in a similar manner, with one key difference.
-As the memory is heap allocated, the variable is instead translated to a \li{Box}ed slice; in Rust, we do this by relying on the \li{vec!} macro, which efficiently creates a new vector, before immediately turning it into a boxed slice, and without copies when applied to a literal of the form $[E; N]$.
-Since C heap-allocated arrays are not guaranteed to be resizable in-place, we do not need \li{Vec's} dynamic resizing capabilities.

-These rules present simplified versions of what we support.
-Our implementation features several peephole optimizations, for instance, a stack allocation followed by a \mintinline{c}{memset} or followed by a for-loop initialization translates directly to \li{[E; N]}, Rust's syntax for an array of $N$ elements filled with $E$.
-Similarly, a heap allocation performed via \mintinline{c}{calloc}, followed by \mintinline{c}{memset}, or a for-loop initializer translates to \li{vec![E; N]} in one go.
-Should none of these peephole optimizations trigger, or should the allocation have no initial value, we simply synthesize a default value at translation-time.